casey/just/README.md

 `make` has some behaviors which are confusing, complicated, or make it unsuitable for use as a general command runner.

-One example is that under some circumstances, `make` won’t actually run the commands in a recipe.
+One example is that under some circumstances, `make` won't actually run the commands in a recipe.
 For example, if you have a file called `test` and the following makefile:

 ```make
 test: